charlesmeyer/charlesmeyer.github.io/slides/chapter3/chapter3.md

 $$\bar{v} = \frac{\Delta x}{\Delta t}$$

-Average velosity is defined as change in position devided by change in time
+Average velocity is defined as change in position devided by change in time

 More gereally